bpolitiadis/vpoliteiadis/docs/IMAGE_OPTIMIZATION.md

-# Image Optimization Best Practices (2025)
+# Image Optimization with Astro's Built-in Solution (2025)

 ## Overview

-This project uses **direct static asset serving** for production reliability combined with **Vercel's Image Optimization API** for dynamic optimization when needed.
-This hybrid approach ensures maximum compatibility and performance.
+This project uses **Astro's built-in Image component** with **Vercel's Image Optimization API** for optimal performance, reliability, and developer experience.
+This approach eliminates the need for build-time image processing while providing automatic optimization, responsive images, and modern format support.

 ## Why This Approach is Superior